-Chrysler is celebrating a quarter-century of MPV innovation, recipe on-going development and leadership since launching the world’s first MPV.
+Chrysler is celebrating a quarter-century of MPV innovation, on-going development and leadership since launching the world’s first MPV.

 The year was 1983.
-The Internet was created, thumb and the first mobile phones were introduced to the public, pharmacy U.S. astronauts completed the first space shuttle spacewalk; and Dallas was the most popular programme on TV …… and Chrysler hit a home run with the introduction of the world’s first MPV.
+The Internet was created, and the first mobile phones were introduced to the public, U.S. astronauts completed the first space shuttle spacewalk; and Dallas was the most popular programme on TV …… and Chrysler hit a home run with the introduction of the world’s first MPV.

 On November 2, 1983, the first MPV rolled down the assembly line in Windsor, Ontario, Canada.
 The launch of Chrysler’s MPV in 1983 created an all-new vehicle segment and was an instant success.